exercism/elixir/exercises/practice/rational-numbers/.docs/instructions.md

 To reduce a rational number `r = a/b`, divide `a` and `b` by the greatest common divisor (gcd) of `a` and `b`.
 So, for example, `gcd(12, 8) = 4`, so `r = 12/8` can be reduced to `(12/4)/(8/4) = 3/2`.
 The reduced form of a rational number should be in "standard form" (the denominator should always be a positive integer).
-If a denominator with a negative integer is present, multiply both numerator and denominator by `-1` to ensure standard form is reached.
+If a denominator with a negative integer is present, multiply both numerator and denominator by `-1` to ensure a standard form is reached.
 For example, `3/-4` should be reduced to `-3/4`

 Assume that the programming language you are using does not have an implementation of rational numbers.